AlhamAlham/cot-4500-Pro3a/README.md

 2. **Runge-Kutta Method**

 Each algorithm follows the specifications given in Chapter 5 of the course material.
+Test_assignment_3 runs the methods for several functions, while assignment_3 runs the functions given in the assignment.

 ## Repository Structure
 cot-4500-Pro3a/